Brands have ordinary stories. The difference between forgettable and compelling is how you tell them.

 There are such fine lines between those three compatriots.

 Does it ever pay to dawdle?
-In total, I added up about six or seven minutes, which would have resulted in a completely different ending to this story.
+In total, I added up about six or seven minutes, which would have resulted in a completely different ending to my day.
 It all began yesterday afternoon, as I headed out the door.

 A phone call interrupted my exit.
 It was my brother.
 Our conversation was brief as he reminded me not to forget the wine, while chiding me for already being late.
 I laughed as I hung up, grabbed the wine, and then dashed downstairs into my car.